Ploy

 CACHE: default

 The key (CACHE) is the binding name available in your worker's env.
-The value (default) is the cache identifier.
+The value (default) is the cache store identifier.

 Run ploy types to generate TypeScript types: